Frequently Asked Questions

 Billing FAQs

-The subscription fee for telematics, as well as any camera fee, is due each month on the 15th.
+The monthly membership fee, the subscription fee for telematics, and any camera fee, are each due every month on the date that the member originally signed up with ICSA.

 The telematics fee ($30 per truck per month) covers the cost of collecting, integrating, reviewing, analyzing and normalizing disparate data from various camera systems, members' ELD data, and related safety scores.